top of page

 Floating Wind Power

 Further offshore has the best wind.
 The water is deep there, so the wind turbines must be floating.
-Floating offshore wind could power the whole world - many times over.
+It is reliably asserted that floating offshore wind could power the whole world - many times over.
 The only way to realize that huge potential is to make it cheap.
 Here are several ideas that could bring the cost down.

-A rowboat in a storm is tossed about; an aircraft carrier much less so.
 Mass has a stabilizing effect.
 The heavier our foundation, the more inertia to resist movement.
-Conclusion: big heavy foundations can resist oscillation better than lighter foundations.
+A rowboat in a storm is tossed about; an aircraft carrier much less so.
+Big heavy foundations can resist oscillation better than lighter foundations.
 We might naturally think of concrete.
 It is heavy, cheap, and readily available most everywhere.

-As turbine size increases, electrical output increases per dollar of investment.
-Bigger is thus cheaper.
-On land, trucking of giant components is prohibitive.
-But, floating foundations and components transported by ships, scales easily.
-Our candidate concrete foundation would be an hexagonal platform with an array of six hollow cylinders providing flotation (sketch available).
-It would weigh approximately 10,000 metric tons.
+On land, trucking of the giant components for the largest turbines can be prohibitive.
+Transporting components by ship scales more easily.
+At sea, entire foundations can be towed out, floating.
+Our candidate concrete foundation would be a platform with an array of five or six hollow concrete cylinders providing flotation (see attached 6 Cell Floating Foundation sketch).
+Depending on its dimensions it would weigh approximately 10,000 to 20,000 metric tons.

 How could this be cheap?

 1. It is made at an aggregate plant located on the coast.
-With the aggregate sourced nearby, and mixed with ship delivered cement, we would have the cheapest concrete anywhere.
-To enthuse environmentalists, cement could be supplied from the "greenest" source worldwide.
+With the aggregate sourced onsite, and mixed with ship delivered cement, we would have the cheapest concrete anywhere.
+Cement could be supplied from the "greenest" source worldwide.

 4. The wind turbine components would be arriving by ship from around the world.
-The turbines could be assembled complete at established harbors where dock space, storage space, and skilled workers are available.
+For maximum economy, the turbines would best be completely assembled in established harbors where dock space, storage space, and skilled workers are available.

-5. Transporting a 600+ foot high wind turbine in the upright position would be hazardous.
-It would be better not to catch too much wind until anchored.
-And, some suitable harbors have limiting bridges (Golden Gate Bridge).
-Vertical transport seems impracticable.
+5. Transporting a 200+ meter (650+ feet) high wind turbine in the upright position would be slow and hazardous.
+It would be safer not to catch too much wind until anchored.
+Also, some suitable harbors have limiting bridges (Golden Gate Bridge).
+Generally, vertical transport seems impracticable.

-6. For convenience of assembly and subsequent ease of transport the turbines could be assembled in the horizontal position onto special transport vessels.
-Those vessels would transport the turbine in the horizontal position directly to their permanent locations.
+6. For both convenience of assembly, and subsequent ease of transport, the turbines could be assembled in the horizontal position onto special transport vessels .
+Those vessels would transport the turbines in the horizontal position directly to their permanent locations.

-7. At the final location, with a series of simple moves, the turbines could be connected to the in-place foundation, pivoted to the vertical, and bolted into final position.
-(No giant seagoing crane required.)
+7. At the final location, with a series of simple moves, the turbines could be connected to the already anchored in-place foundation, then pivoted to the vertical, and bolted into final position (see Wind Turbine Erection at Sea sketch).
+No at-sea turbine assembly and no giant seagoing crane would be required.

 Economical Dockside Assembly:

 The wind turbine tower would be assembled whole at dockside.
-A large dockside crane would place the assembled tower onto a padded cradle on the transport barge (see sketch).
-Next, the male half of the temporary hinge would be bolted to the tower base.
-(The female half would have been previously bolted to the foundation at the foundation manufacturing site).
+A dockside crane would place the assembled tower onto a padded cradle on the transport vessel (see sketch).
+Next, the female half of a temporary hinge (Temporary Hinge) would be bolted to the tower base.
+(The male half will be bolted to the foundation once at the final location at sea).
 Next the nacelle, with its axis near vertical, would be bolted onto the tower.
-The blades would be bolted on semi-horizontally.
-The low assembly elevation and stable dockside location makes these operations much easier than with a crane-ship at sea.
+The blades would be bolted onto the nacelle with the tower horizontal at dockside.
+These operations would be accomplished much easier at dockside than high in the air by a floating crane-ship at sea.

 Economical Seabed Anchorages

-Another important element of cost is anchoring the spar’s guy lines to the seabed.
-Piling and giant steel ship’s anchors are commonly used.
-But more economical would be steel rods cemented deep into the seabed.
-A self-propelled autonomous underwater drill rig could drill high strength steel rods over 100 feet long into the seabed (drill rig sketch available).
+Another important element of cost is anchoring the foundation's guy lines to the seabed.
+Piling and giant steel anchors are commonly used.
+But most economical would be steel rods cemented deep into the seabed.
+A self-propelled autonomous underwater drill rig could drill high strength steel rods over 100 feet long into the seabed (see Underwater Drill Rig sketches).
 They would be cemented deep into the underlying strata.
 In this way, it is the weight of the seabed that holds the wind turbines in place.

-Another option is to manufacture heavy concrete bins at the same facility that manufactures the foundations.
-The anchor bin bottom would be customized to the seabed.
-The bins would be sunk at the vertices of the turbine array, and then filled with rock.
-Each rock bin could restrain four anchor lines.
+Another, more simple option, is to manufacture heavy concrete buckets at the same facility that manufactures the foundations.
+The bottom of the anchor bucket would be customized to the seabed (see Anchorage Bucket sketch).
+The buckets would be sunk at the vertices of the turbine array, and then filled with rock.
+Each riprap bucket could restrain four anchor lines.
+The piles of riprap would probably constitute desirable habitat.

 Windmill Stores